 A. Odor Minimization.
-If the site is within 1,500 feet of any prohibited zoning as listed in Table 1-1, or if the Petroleum Administrator determines it is necessary, at all times the operator shall comply with the provisions of an odor minimization plan that has been approved by the Petroleum Administrator.
+If the site is within 1,500 feet of any prohibited zoning as listed in Table 1-1, or if 3three (3) the Petroleum Administrator determines it is necessaryodor complaints have been confirmed by the AQMD, at all times the operator shall comply with the provisions of an odor minimization plan that has been approved by the Petroleum AdministratorCity Manager.
 The odor minimization plan shall include any measures requested by the Petroleum Administrator.
 The plan shall provide detailed information about the site and shall address all issues relating to odors from oil or gas operations.
 Matters addressed within the plan shall include setbacks, signs with contact information, logs of odor complaints, method of controlling odors such as flaring and odor suppressants, and the protocol for handling odor complaints.
 The odor minimization plan shall be reviewed and updated by the operator on an annual basis to determine if modifications to the plan are required.
-Any modifications to the odor minimization plan shall be submitted to the Petroleum Administrator for review and approval.
-Any operator's submissions to the SCAQMD shall be provided to the Petroleum Administrator and shall be consistent with Section 9531.2.
+Any modifications to the odor minimization plan shall be submitted to the Petroleum AdministratorCity Manager for review and approval.
+Any operator's submissions to the SCAQMD shall be provided to the Petroleum AdministratorCity Manager and shall be consistent with Section 9531.2.